Narochno/Narochno.Primitives/README.md

 The library also adds support for enum string values.
 ### Example .Parse&lt;T&gt; Usage
-The string extension method .Parse&lt;T&gt; or .Parse(type) can be used to parse a string to a specific type, and throw an exception if the parse fails.
+The string extension method `.Parse<T>` or `.Parse(type)` can be used to parse a string to a specific type, and throw an exception if the parse fails.
 ```csharp
 int number = "20".Parse<int>();
 float floating = "20.25".Parse<float>();
 ```
 ### Example .TryParse&lt;T&gt; Usage
-The string extension method .TryParse&lt;T&gt; or .TryParse(type) can be used to parse a string to a specific type, returning an optional result (and no exception if the parse fails).
+The string extension method `.TryParse<T>` or `.TryParse(type)` can be used to parse a string to a specific type, returning an optional result (and no exception if the parse fails).
 ```csharp
 Optional<int> optionalNumber = "10".TryParse<int>();
 Optional<float> optionalFloat = "10.1".TryParse<float>();